 Yes, full scholarships are available to outstanding students who demonstrate artistic excellence and financial need.
 Thanks to the support of the Pacific Life Foundation at least four full scholarships will be awarded.
 At least one full scholarship is available in each of the four disciplines - Art, Dance, Drama and Music.
 Scholarships may be used to offset the cost of commuter registration and may not be used to cover the cost of on campus housing, meals or university credit.
 To be considered to receive a Summer Academies in the Arts Scholarship, students must complete and submit an application.
-Applications for the 2015 Summer Academies in the Arts Scholarships will be available in the spring.
+Applications are usually available in the spring.
 For more information, please visit our Scholarships & Discounts page.

 - Do you offer financial assistance for low-income families?

 Yes, students may apply for financial assistance, in the form of partial scholarships, that would subsidize registration fees based on household income and size.
 To qualify for financial assistance, participants must submit a complete signed copy of the most recent 1040A or 1040EZ tax form for student's parents or legal guardians.
 Applications for financial assistance must be received prior to the first day of the course in which you intend to enroll.
 The "Adjusted Gross Income" shown on the tax form (box 37) and the number of people in the house hold (box 6d) will determine how much financial assistance will be awarded to the student.
 Check out our Financial Assistance section for a chart indicating the amount of financial assistance available depending on family size and gross income.

 - Can a current college student enroll in an Academy?